mjschniepp/NumericalAnalysis/README.md

-# NumericalAnalysis
+# Numerical Analysis
 Various projects related to Numerical Analysis.
 The files are projects for various topics in numerical analysis written in python.
 Included are the associated output plots.
+See codes for individual descriptions.